pabloabur/projectFR/README.md

 This is a Neuromusculoskletal simulator written in Fortran.

 This software uses MKL Intel Library, avaliable at [https://software.intel.com/en-us/mkl].
+Register for free download, choose the correct version for you operating system and run script file for installation.
 After installing it on your computer run the following command at a terminal:

     source $MKLDIR/bin/mklvars.sh [intel64/ia32]